DevAwizard/Common_code_guide/README.md

 >
 > 💡 **Remember**: It’s advisable not to rush into taking the exam immediately after completing all the projects unless you're confident in your ability to pass it with solid concepts and fewer attempts.
 >
-> **Note:** Evaluation time is an approximation and may vary depending on the evaluator.
+> 📝**Note:** Evaluation time is an approximation and may vary depending on the evaluator.
 >
 > 💬 **Feedback**: If there are changes or improvements needed, consider [creating an issue](https://github.com/pasqualerossi/42-School-Guide/issues) or submitting a [pull request](https://github.com/pasqualerossi/42-School-Guide/pulls).